 Climbers who share Mugs' vision of climbing as a celebration of boldness, purity and simplicity are encouraged to apply.
 Past recipients include both well-known and relatively unheard-of alpinists pursuing objectives in Alaska, Patagonia, the Himalaya, the Canadian Rockies, Greenland and more.
 Details can be found at http://mugsstumpaward.com/winners.

 Further information and applications are available at www.mugsstumpaward.com.
-Climbs taking place between February 1, 2015 and March 1, 2016 are eligible.
-Applications must be submitted via email to email@example.com (subject line "2015 Mugs Stump Application")
+Climbs taking place between February 1, 2016 and March 1, 2017 are eligible.
+Applications must be submitted via email to firstname.lastname@example.org (subject line "2016 Mugs Stump Application").

 Contact: Michael Kennedy